GKLdeveloppement/jsTips/JSinTerminal.md

 ## 1 - Create a file

-You can create your file throught the IDE that you use or you can make this command in the terminal :
+You can create your file throught the IDE that you use or you can type this command in the terminal :

 ```js
 touch terminalJS.js
 ```

-Then, let do a basic Javacript code :
+Then, do a basic Javacript code :

 ```js
 const gg = "good job dude."